Grave of the Fireflies Anime Review

 A very painful movie to watch, and is just too sad for younger children, though it's also probably too quiet to interest them; in the 13-up range, mostly because of the painful content.

-Violence: 2 - One scene of the fire bombing of Tokyo.
+Violence: 2 - One scene of a fire bombing.

 Nudity: 1 - A few scenes involving bathing.